Enhanced DFV Housing Response

 What are we doing?

-Queensland will be implementing an enhanced housing response for individuals experiencing domestic and family violence, which is person-centred and responsive to housing and support needs through coordinated referrals, assistance and services.
+Queensland has delivered an enhanced housing response for individuals experiencing domestic and family violence, which is person-centred and responsive to housing and support needs through coordinated referrals, assistance and services.

 What have we achieved so far?